gaebar/rock-paper-scissors-lizard-spock/README.md

 # SEI Hachathon - Rock Paper Scissors Lizard Spock Game from the Big Bang Theory Series - Fan art project

-Rock, Paper, Scissors, Lizard, Spock is a variant of the all time famous game Rock, Paper, Scissors.
-It was introduced in The Big Bang Theory TV-Series.
-According to the main character, Sheldon Cooper, adding two more options reduces the probability that the game will result in a tie.

 See the game online at https://gaebar.github.io/rock-paper-scissors-lizard-spock/index.html